Filters

 Many working women team their chikankari kurtas with leggings or palazzos for a fuss-free yet polished office look.
 The breathable fabric lends ease during daily commutes too.
 For grander occasions, elaborately embroidered Chikankari long Kurti get layered with gossamer dupattas and contrast churidars.

 In recent times, Indian ethnic fashion has gained good international visibility.
 Lucknow's handcrafted chikankari works also highlight our country's eco-friendly craftsmanship.
 The versatile kurti fits women of all generations for regular and special wearing.
-Blending heritage with new trends, the chikankari kurti for women shines bright as an evergreen Indian wear classic.
+Blending heritage with new trends, the chikankari kurti shines bright as an evergreen Indian wear classic.

 Crafting a Chikankari Kurta for Women: The Artistry Behind Every Stitch